NotionLabs/embeds_many/README.markdown

 **NOTE**: EmbedsMany only works with Rails/ActiveRecord `4.0.4` or above.
 To use EmbedsMany, you must use PostgreSQL.

+## Limitations and assumptions

+- Embedded keys and values can only be simply text strings due to the restriction of [hstore](http://www.postgresql.org/docs/9.2/static/hstore.html).
+- Embedded records should be of limited number, or they may cause performance problems.
+- The `id` of embedded records may duplicate when race condition happens.

 ## Usage

 ### Installation